 CDs - CDs are available to purchase for $13 and will be shipped with your book.
 To order a CD, email email@example.com or call 770-645-5578.

 How to make At Home classes work for you!

 Click on the sections below ("+") for all the details!

 Many children have a hard time transitioning from one activity to the next.
 With in-person classes, transitioning involves a car ride or a walk.
 This time helps to get your child prepared and excited about class.
 With At Home classes starting with a click of a mouse, we shouldn’t be surprised if a child who was happily engaged in one activity gets frustrated when suddenly told it’s time to stop what they’re doing and attend Music Class.
 There was no transition time!

 To solve this, we strongly suggest parents build in a transition routine before class starts.
 Take 10 minutes before class to ask your child to help you gather up instruments and a to pick out a favorite stuffed animal or two for class.
 Sing a song together from the collection as a warm-up and sign in a few minutes early to class so that you can chat with your teacher and classmates before class starts.
 Creating a simple routine like this can be huge help for kids who need transition time!

 My infant is too young to focus on a virtual class - how is this educational?

-Our goal is to facilitate the same learning experience for infants as we do in live classes, by leading parents on how and why to do the activities with their children.
 Virtual classes can work really well for infants with a little grown-up enthusiasm!
-Just like in live classes, the educational value (and fun!) for babies comes from their interaction with their caregiver.
+Just like in-person classes, the educational value (and fun!) for babies comes from their interaction with their caregiver.
 For example, your teacher will lead you to bounce your child to the beat because young children learn rhythm by being bounced.
 In addition, using your own instruments at home is definitely a safety advantage, so parents won’t have to worry about any germ sharing when their child tastes an instrument.